Jari Kurri: International play

 Kurri also had a lengthy international career for the Finnish national team.
 Kurri debuted during 1980 Winter Olympics when Finland played in the Olympic ice hockey tournament.
 Kurri scored two goals and an assist in his international debut.

 Since NHL players were unable to participate in the Winter Olympics and World Championships, Kurri's national team appearances were limited after he started his NHL career.
-Kurri was part of Finnish national team during 1981 Canada Cup.
+Kurri was part of the Finnish national team during 1981 Canada Cup.
 Finland lost four games and had a 4–4 tie with the United States.
 Kurri had a disappointing performance, with only one assist in five games.

 After the Oilers were eliminated in the 1982 NHL playoffs, Kurri was able to join the Finnish national team in 1982 World Championships.
 The tournament was held in Finland.
 Kurri formed Finland's top line along with SM-liiga players Reijo Leppänen of TPS and Kari Jalonen of Kärpät.
 The lineup led the Finnish team in points and played well during the tournament but Finland was not able to advance to the medal round.

-Kurri was part of the Finnish team at the 1987 Canada Cup and the 1989 World Championships, but Finland was unable to gain success on those tournaments, ranking 6th of 6 and 5th of 8, in those respective tournaments.
+Kurri was part of the Finnish team at the 1987 Canada Cup and the 1989 World Championships, but Finland was unable to gain success in those tournaments, ranking 6th of 6 and 5th of 8, in those respective tournaments.

 In 1991, Kurri represented Finland at the 1991 World Championships held again in Finland.
 Finland ranked 5th of 8 teams.
 Later that year, at the 1991 Canada Cup, Finland lost 3–7 to the United States in the semi-finals.

 At the 1994 World Championships, Kurri managed to get his first international medal when Finland earned silver after losing 1–2 in a shootout against Canada.

 At the 1998 Winter Olympics, Kurri faced Gretzky on ice for the last time, when Finland and Canada played for the Olympic bronze medal in Nagano.
 Finland was the underdog against Canada, but Finland won the game 3–2.
 Kurri scored the first goal of the game, which turned out to be his last goal for the Finnish national team.

 After retirement

-After being long time general manager of the Finnish national men's ice hockey team, scouting players and assisting the head coach.
-He is now GM of the first Finnish KHL league team Jokerit.
-In the summer of 2019, Hjallis Harkimo sold the Jokerit to Jari and so Jari Kurri now owns the club.
+After being long-time general manager of the Finnish national men's ice hockey team, scouting players and assisting the head coach.

+Kurri was the general manager of the first Finnish KHL league team Jokerit.
+In the summer of 2019, Hjallis Harkimo sold the Jokerit to Kurri. in 2022 Kurri sold his share of team and is no longer part of its ownership.

 Personal life

-Kurri is married to former Miss Finland, Vanessa Kurri, nee Forsman; they wed in 2004 and have three daughters: Odessa (born 2002), Alissa (born 2005) and Isla (2012), and one son, Paulus (born 2007).
-Kurri also has twin boys (Joonas and Ville) from his first marriage, to Tiina Kurri.
+Kurri is married to former Miss Finland, Vanessa Kurri, nee Forsman; they wed in 2004 and have three daughters: Odessa (born 2002), Alissa (born 2005), and Isla (2012), and one son, Paulus (born 2007).
+Kurri also has twin boys (Joonas and Ville) from his first marriage to Tiina Kurri.
 Former linemate Wayne Gretzky is the godfather of Kurri's children from his first marriage.

 Kurri is the godfather of Sami Lepistö.